December 03, 2020

 One of the most important aspects of gezelligheid is the people around you.
 It's about comfort, about joy, about things that make you smile.
 It can describe the atmosphere of an entire event, whether it lasts half an hour of a full week.
 An event can be gezellig whether it is at home, in a pub, at a fancy restaurant or outside in a park.

 Along with family, a Dutch Christmas often includes lots of food and plenty of presents under the tree.
 While some Dutch families will choose more globally traditional meals, such as a roast or a roulade, many others will be gourmetting or fondueing on Christmas day.

 When gourmetting, the centre of the table will have a big hot plate on it, everyone around the table has their own mini frying pan to put on the hot plate and make whatever they want from the options on the table.
 Meat, fish, vegetables, eggs, pancakes.
 You can have a little of this and a little of that until your stuffed.

 Christmas activities start quite some time before the holidays are actually here.
 From shopping for Christmas decorations at garden stores to decorating the Christmas tree (traditionally after 5 December) and going out for a Christmas themed outing, it's all part of celebrating Christmas.

 In the weeks surrounding the holidays, most attractions from theatres to concert halls and canal cruises organise a Christmas themed event.
 Many family's will gather to attend a circus performance, such as the World Christmas Circus in Carré, or a ballet performance.
-Others might prefer a canal cruise to watch the city decorated for Christmas from the water, or a visit to a museum.
+Others might prefer a canal cruise to watch the city decorated for Christmas from the water or the Amsterdam Light Festival, or a visit to a museum.